Notification to Students of Rights under FERPA

 - The right to inspect and review your education records within 45 days of the day the College receives a request for access.

 - You should submit to the Registrar a written request that identifies the record(s) you wish to inspect.
 The College official will make arrangements for access and notify you of the time and place where the records may be inspected.
 If the records are not maintained by the College official to whom the request was submitted, that official shall advise you of the correct official to whom the request should be addressed.
+If you are a dependent student, detailed information (other than financial aid award notices) from financial aid records will not be released without the written consent of the parent(s) whose information is contained in the record.

 - The right to request the amendment of your education records that you believe are inaccurate, misleading, or otherwise in violation of your privacy rights under FERPA.